Highpoint2000/webserver-station-logos/README.md

 If a logo used in the plugin violates copyright, please let [me](mailto:highpoint2000@googlemail.com) know.
 I will remove it immediately.

 ## History:

+### v3.2b (only works from web server version 1.2.4!!!):
+- Design correction for stereo symbol in mobile layout
+- CORS PROXY HTTPS Support for onlineradiobox.com

 ### v3.2a:
 - Added switch for alternative search at onlineradiobox.com